Healthy Homes Assessment St Leonards

 Draught Stopping St Leonards

-If you are able to feel external air coming in or a clear draught from a hole or gap and you can feel it, it’s likely to be a gap or an opening that requirements sealing in somehow.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out of your home require sealing.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as much as possible.
+If you can feel external air entering or a clear draught out of a hole or gap or crack, then it is likely to be a gap or crack that needs sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that allow air in or out of your home require the sealing.
+For example, if the open fireplace is not in use, it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as much as imaginable.

-You don’t require to block off gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building as the household gets warmer and cooler, so that they can still be closed and opened rather than securing.
-We will inspect all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the household warms and cools to allow them to be closed and opened instead of than being stuck.
+We will test all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections